yandex/porto/porto.md

     /dev/ptmx
     /dev/pts/*

+    Inside chroots porto creates device nodes in /dev only for allowed devices.
+    Permissions could be changes in runtime.

     Access to devices for all containers could be granted in portod.conf:
 ```
 container { extra_devices: "<device> [rwm]... ;..." }